The Lazy Patient’s Guide to ACDF Surgery Recovery

 Eat Well

-• Fruits and Vegetables: Provide essential vitamins and minerals.
+• Fruits and Vegetables: They provide essential vitamins and minerals.

-• Hydration: Drink plenty of water to keep your body hydrated and support recovery.
+• Hydration: Drink plenty of water to stay hydrated and support recovery.

 Avoid Unhealthy Habits

-• Smoking: Can delay healing and increase complications.
+• Smoking: This can delay healing and increase complications.

-• Excessive Alcohol: May interfere with medication and overall recovery.
+• Excessive Alcohol: It may interfere with medication and overall recovery.

 Managing Pain and Discomfort